1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Conditional validation with Last-Modified

-Even when a resource has expired in the cache, it is not always necessary to download it completely.
-The conditional validation mechanism allows the browser to check if its cached version is still up to date.
+Even when a resource has expired in the cache, it is not always necessary to completely redownload it.
+The conditional validation mechanism allows the browser to check if its cached version is still up-to-date.
 This process works as follows:

 Last-Modified

-with each resource, indicating its date of last modification.- Apache manages this natively for static files - no additional configuration is required.
+header with each resource, indicating its last modification date.- Apache handles this natively for static files - no additional configuration is required.

-When the browser asks for the resource again, it sends a header
+When the browser requests the resource again, it sends a

 If-Modified-Since